 The rains used to be abundant, and so were the harvests.
 I was able to repay the credit I took out to prepare for the agricultural season and I had enough left over to cover 6-8 months of my family's millet needs.
 Over the years, we have noticed a decrease in the frequency and quantity of rain.
 The harvests became worse and even our finest seeds produced almost nothing.

-There is a pond that used to fill up during the winter period and whose water is used by the women for market gardening.
+There is a pond that used to fill up during the winter period.
+Women use this water for gardening.
 Before, it could last 3 to 4 months without drying up.
 But these last years, it barely stays one month after the winter.
 So, we have no choice but to reduce the area that we cultivate.”